 19 Best Things To Do In Harrogate: A Local’s Guide

-Beautiful Harrogate is an inviting English spa town packed with upmarket boutiques, superb places to eat and fabulous places to stay.
+Beautiful Harrogate is an inviting English spa town packed with upmarket boutiques, superb places to eat and fabulous Turkish baths.
+It’s a great place for a day trip or a relaxing weekend break.

 Surrounded by some of Yorkshire’s most beautiful towns, Harrogate is compact and easy to explore on foot.
 It’s also the perfect base for discovering the more comprehensive attractions of the Yorkshire Dales – one of the UK’s most popular national parks.